Val Applewhite

-Val Applewhite is an American politician who has served as a member of the North Carolina Senate since January 1, 2023.
+Val Applewhite (born 1960 or 1961) is an American politician who has served as a member of the North Carolina Senate since January 1, 2023.
 A Democrat from Fayetteville, she represents the 19th district.
+She was first elected to the Senate in 2022, defeating incumbent Senator Kirk deViere in the Democratic primary.
 Applewhite is a retired United States Air Force veteran.
 She is a graduate of Southern New Hampshire University and Strayer University.